cameronstackhouse/academic-adventure/README.md

 - Click add image
 - Give a name, rarity, PNG icon, and picture to the image
 - Click save

+The main images are in size 256x256 pixels and the icons are 32x32 pixels

 ## Testing